cashlionjp/express-4.x-github-passport-example/README.md

 config_passport_github.js and .gitignore it

 # To Run:
+On Linux and MacOS:
 ```bash
 $ DEBUG=express-4.x-github-passport-example:* npm start
 ```

-On Windows, use this command:
+On Windows:
 ```bash
 > set DEBUG=express-4.x-github-passport-example:* & npm start
 ```